Desperate Housewives: Premise

 The second season premiered on September 25, 2005, and its central mystery is that of new neighbor Betty Applewhite (Alfre Woodard), who moves onto Wisteria Lane with her son Matthew in the middle of the night from Chicago.
 She keeps someone prisoner in her basement who tries to escape multiple times.
-Throughout the season, Bree tries to cope with being a widow; unknowingly begins dating the man who had poisoned her husband; fights alcoholism, is unable to prevent the gap between her and her son Andrew from growing to extremes: and deals with her daughter Danielle's new romance with Matthew Applewhite.
+Throughout the season, Bree tries to cope with being a widow; unknowingly begins dating the man who had poisoned her husband; fights alcoholism, is unable to prevent the gap between her and her son Andrew from growing to extremes: and deals with her daughter Danielle's new romance with Matthew Applewhite (Mehcad Brooks).
 Susan's love life becomes even more complicated as she has serious conflicts with Mike, and her ex-husband Karl Mayer (Richard Burgi) who is engaged to Edie, also starts to lean towards Susan.
 Lynette goes back to her career in advertising while her husband Tom Scavo (Doug Savant) becomes a stay-at-home father, and Gabrielle decides to be faithful to Carlos, who is now in prison after being double-crossed by a business partner, and begins preparations to have a child.
 Paul is framed and sent to jail, not for the murder he committed in the previous season, but for a fake one.
 Paul's son Zach reconnects with his wealthy maternal grandfather.